Smith Magazine: Graphic TherapyGraphic Therapy: Notes from the Gap Years was the illustrated diary of single Jewish artist Emily Steinberg making her own way through life, work, and psychoanalysis. It appeared on SMITH in 2008–2009.

+Shooting War

-Shooting WarShooting War began as a serialized webcomic by Anthony Lappé and Dan Goldman on Smith in May 2006.
+Shooting War began as a serialized webcomic by Anthony Lappé and Dan Goldman on Smith in May 2006.
 It was released online as a short series, but eventually turned into an 11 biweekly chapters as reader and media interest grew.
 In the fall of 2006, the story was acquired by Grand Central Publishing for publication as a hardcover graphic novel in North America, and in the U.K. by Weidenfeld & Nicolson.
 The full-color 192-page hardcover graphic novel tells a story of the future of war, terrorism, and journalism.